 19 SCDOT.
-2018.
-Final Alternatives Development and Screening Report for Carolina Crossroads I-20/26/126 Corridor Improvement Project.
+2019.
+Alternatives Development and Screening Report for Carolina Crossroads I-20/26/126 Corridor Improvement Project.
 Prepared by HDR, STV, and Mead & Hunt.

-comparing the detailed traffic analysis, detailed environmental analysis, input from the public and from elected officials, input from resource and regulatory agencies, constructability factors, and construction costs, the Reasonable Alternative that would best satisfy the public need while minimizing impacts would be RA1.
+When comparing the detailed traffic analysis, detailed environmental analysis, input from the public and from elected officials, input from resource and regulatory agencies, constructability factors, and construction costs, the Reasonable Alternative that would best satisfy the public need while minimizing impacts was determined to be RA1.
 The full discussion of the Level 3 screening process can be found in Section 4.6 of the Alternatives Development and Screening Report (Appendix C).